-The first half of the evening will feature the world premiere of Elegy, composed by Lu Pei of the Shanghai Conservatory of Music in response to Duke Divinity Professor Lian Xi’s book Blood Letters: the Untold Story of Lin Zhao, a Martyr in Mao’s China.
+The first half of the evening will feature the world premiere of Elegy, composed by Lu Pei in response to Duke Divinity Professor Lian Xi’s book Blood Letters: the Untold Story of Lin Zhao, a Martyr in Mao’s China.
 Lin Zhao was the only known Chinese citizen to openly and steadfastly oppose communism under Mao during the Cultural Revolution.
 Her dissent was rooted in her Christian faith, and while in prison she used her own blood to write about what was happening to her country.
 Eight years later she was executed.
 After remarks by Dr. Lu and Dr. Lian, Elegy will be performed by Professor Jeremy Begbie on the piano, along with three members of the Boston Symphony Orchestra: John Ferrillo (oboe), Elizabeth Ostling (flute), and Bill Hudgins (clarinet)

 The second half of the evening will feature a conversation with Salvadoran composer Carlos Colón, followed by performances of his Requiem: Las Lamentaciones de Rufina Amaya and “Veo Violencia en la Ciudad,” a work composed in celebration of the canonization of Oscar Romero.
 Colón’s Requiem was inspired by the courageous witness of Rufina Amaya, the sole survivor of the El Mozote massacre.
 One of the most haunting stories is that of a young evangelical Christian girl who sang praises even after being shot.
 Amaya’s story was corroborated by former soldiers who participated in the massacre, and El Mozote remains the worst single massacre in Latin American history.
 Instrumentalists and singers from around the Triangle area will join the trio from the Boston Symphony for performances of Colón’s work.